violazhong/violazhong.github.io/index.md

 ## About me

 I research in fair machine learning.
-I previously worked on: the accoutability & fairness issue in tenant screening tools & eviction records.
+My previous research is in the accoutability and fairness issue in tenant algorithm-driven screening tools, and some issues in eviction records as well.
 Now I write code for [fairlearn](https://fairlearn.github.io/): a Python package to assess and improve fairness of machine learning models.

 ## My experience
 I was educated in data science and economics, latestly in New York University.
 Before coming to US, I worked for a startup in China.
 After graduate school, I spent one year in fellowship research on algorithmic fairness.
 In these jobs, I worked directly with various entrepreneurs, auditors, lawyers, policymakers, researchers and engineers.